garf/bbugs/readme.md

 ### Installation

-There are no installer, but you only have to use laravel migrations to install bug tracker.
+There are no installer, but you only have to use Laravel migrations to install bug tracker.
 Use your favorite web-server such as Apache or Nginx.
 You have to point it to public folder.

 After that, in terminal you have to type: